MarekMolder/Apollo/README.md

 ## 📄 License

-This project is for **educational and personal use only**.
+This project is developed for internal company use and is **currently licensed for use only by the author.**
-Not licensed for commercial or public deployment.
+Commercial use, distribution, or public deployment is not permitted without explicit permission.

 ---